mitya33/cfimp/README.md

 ## Why

 Contentful doesn't make it super easy to import data.
-There's no GUI; instead the the `contentful-cli` tool has an import command, but it's [sparsely documented](https://www.contentful.com/developers/docs/tutorials/cli/import-and-export), and you first have to munge your data into JSON.
+There's no GUI; instead the `contentful-cli` tool has an import command, but it's [sparsely documented](https://www.contentful.com/developers/docs/tutorials/cli/import-and-export), and you first have to munge your data into JSON.
 There's no easy way to import spreadsheet-derived data.
 Further, Contentful doesn't make explicit what the structure of the JSON should be.

 ## Examples